RafUrera/Applying-Filters-to-SQL-Queries/README.md

 The first filter, `department = ‘Marketing’` reduces the search to a specific department from the column, and `office = LIKE ‘East%’` returns results only from the relevant East office building where the devices are located.

-## Retrieve employees in Finance or Sales
+## Retrieve Employees in Finance or Sales

 A separate security task requires a security update for employees in the Finance and Sales departments.
 So to search for the machines belonging to employees in that department, the following query was used.